 The “aha” moment for Qumulo’s customer success team was realizing that they could use Slack Connect to securely communicate with each customer using private channels.
 But there’s also

-#customer, a Slack channel open to all Qumulo customers via multi-channel guest access.
+#all-customers, a Slack channel open to all Qumulo customers via multi-channel guest access.
 Currently about 1,600 people have joined to ask questions or get advice from other users.

 “Every customer is invited to talk to each other about all things Qumulo,” Lisica says.
 “We’re not hiding anything.”